 Does noise floor mean my karaoke system is defective?

 No. Some low-level background noise can be normal in a real karaoke setup, especially in a quiet room.
-Noise floor becomes more important when it is distracting during normal use, not simply because a faint hiss exists at all.
-The key question is how noticeable it is in actual listening, not whether it exists in absolute terms.
+Noise floor becomes more important when it is distracting during normal use, not simply because a faint hiss exists.

 Is noise floor the same as interference or hum?

-Why do I notice hiss more at home than I expected?
+Why do I notice hiss more at home?

-Home rooms often make low-level noise easier to hear because listeners are closer to the system and quiet moments are more exposed.
-In a living room or family room, there may be fewer masking sounds than in a larger or noisier setting.
-That makes the system’s background quietness more noticeable during pauses or softer passages.
+Home rooms often make low-level noise easier to hear because listeners sit closer to the system and quiet moments are more exposed.
+In a living room or family room, there may be fewer background sounds to mask the system’s own quiet noise.

 When does noise floor actually matter?

-It matters when it starts affecting the feel of the experience.
-If the background hiss is obvious during intros, pauses, or normal singing, it can make the system feel less refined.
-If it stays mild and mostly disappears once karaoke is underway, many users will treat it as a minor characteristic rather than a serious issue.
+Noise floor matters when it affects the listening experience.
+If the hiss is obvious during intros, pauses, or normal singing, it can make the system feel less clean.
+If it stays mild and mostly disappears once music starts, many users will treat it as a minor characteristic.

-If you want to move from vague annoyance to a clearer understanding of what your system is really doing, the next step is learning how careful listeners interpret balance, quietness, and control in practice.
+If you want to move from vague annoyance to clearer listening judgment, the next step is learning how careful listeners interpret balance, quietness, and control in practice.

 Read how professionals tune karaoke systems for better home sound.